 I'll start by saying you could argue the film is almost over-rated.
 From the start the film still retains a creepy atmosphere but over the years it seems to have lost it's scare factor.
 That said, some scenes are still disturbing and the some foul language still amazes to be shocking.

 The score, sound and editing can sometimes be a mix bag but the acting and direction by William Friedkin is exceptional.
-Max von Sydows limited screen time leaves an impression and Jason Miller as Father Damien Karras plays the troubled priest, however the star is rightly Linda Blair as Regan, the actress is great especially for someone so young.
+Max von Sydows small amount of screen time leaves an impression and Jason Miller as Father Damien Karras plays the troubled priest, however the star is rightly Linda Blair as Regan, the actress is great especially for someone so young.

 Exorcist II: The Heretic (1977)

 As a stand alone film or sequel it's shocking and for all the wrong reasons.
 Maybe with another script the fantastic actors, Richard Burton and James Earl Jones to name a few wouldn't have been wasted.
-The music score by Ennio Morricone and some effects are possibly the films few redeeming features.
+The music score by Ennio Morricone, dreamlike atmosphere and some effects are the films redeeming features.

-Boorman's direction is fine, but it seems the failing is in the script.
+With fancy loccations, sets and lighting Boorman's direction is fine (who brought us the excellent Excalibur (1981)), but it seems the failing is in the script.
 It never seems to flow.
-Not even a good performance from Burton can save it or another edit.
-It's unsatisfactory telepathic melodrama.
+Not even a good performance from Burton can save it nor another edit as it delves into unsatisfactory trance driven telepathic melodrama - sadly it is pale in comparison to it predecessor.

 As a stand alone film or sequel it's shocking and for all the wrong reasons.
 Maybe with another script the fantastic actors, Richard Burton and James Earl Jones to name a few wouldn't have been wasted.
-The music score by Ennio Morricone and some effects are possibly the films few redeeming features.
+The music score by Ennio Morricone, dreamlike atmosphere and some effects are the films redeeming features.

-Boorman's direction is fine, but it seems the failing is in the script.
+With fancy loccations, sets and lighting Boorman's direction is fine (who brought us the excellent Excalibur (1981)), but it seems the failing is in the script.
 It never seems to flow.
-Not even a good performance from Burton can save it or another edit.
-It's unsatisfactory telepathic melodrama.
+Not even a good performance from Burton can save it nor another edit as it delves into unsatisfactory trance driven telepathic melodrama - sadly it is pale in comparison to it predecessor.

 The Exorcist III (1990)